fontforge/fontforge/CONTRIBUTING.md

 - Your pull request will be tested via [Travis CI](https://travis-ci.org/) to automatically indicate that your changes do not prevent compilation.
 FontForge is a big program, so Travis can easily take over 20 minutes to confirm your changes are buildable.
 Please be patient.
 More details about using Travis are below.
 - If it reports back that there are problems, you can log into the Travis system and check the log report for your pull request to see what the problem was.
 If no error is shown, just re-run the Travis test for your pull-request (that failed) to see a fresh report since the last report may be for someone else that did a later pull request, or for mainline code.
 If you add new code to fix your issue/problem, then take note that you need to check the next pull request in the Travis system.
 Travis issue numbers are different from GitHub issue numbers.

+Fontforge supports Python `>=` 2.6, but the testsuite is solely Python 3-compatible.

 ### Coding Style

 Some of these guidelines are not followed in the oldest code in the repository, however we want to use them for all new code since 2012 when FontForge transitioned from a lone-genius project to a collaborative community project.